-Reference Title Summary Application date of standard Impact on Consolidated Entity financial result Application date for company AASB 2012- 2 Amendments to Australian Accounting Standards - Disclosures - Offsetting Financial Assets and Financial Liabilities AASB 2012-2 principally amends AASB 7 Financial Instruments: Disclosures to require disclosure of information that will enable users of an entity's financial statements to evaluate the effect or potential effect of netting arrangements, including rights of set-off associated with the entity's recognised financial assets and recognised financial liabilities, on the entity's financial position.
-1 January 2013 These amendments will be generally applicable to the Consolidated Entity and will impact classification and treatment of financial instruments held by the Consolidated Entity.
+Reference Title Summary Application date of standard Impact on Consolidated Entity financial result Application date for company AASB 2012-2 Amendments to Australian Accounting Standards - Disclosures - Offsetting Financial Assets and Financial Liabilities AASB 2012-2 principally amends AASB 7 Financial Instruments: Disclosures to require disclosure of information that will enable users of an entity's financial statements to evaluate the effect or potential effect of netting arrangements, including rights of set-off associated with the entity's recognised financial assets and recognised financial liabilities, on the entity's financial position.
+Applicable for annual reporting periods beginning on or after 1 January 2013.
+Early adoption is permitted.
+2013 These amendments will be generally applicable to the Consolidated Entity and will impact classification and treatment of financial instruments held by the Consolidated Entity.
 The Consolidated Entity has not elected for early adoption of this Standard.
+31 December 2013 AASB 2011-4 Amendments to Australian Accounting Standards to Remove Individual Key Management Personnel Disclosure Requirements This Standard makes amendments to remove individual key management personnel disclosure requirements from AASB 124.
+This Standard applies to annual reporting periods beginning on or after 1 July 2013.
+Early adoption of this Standard is not permitted.
+30 June 2014 These amendments will be generally applicable to the Consolidated Entity and will mean the removal of the Key Management Personnel Disclosure Note from the 2014 Annual Accounts.
+30 June 2014

-1 July 2013 AASB 2012- 3 Amendments to Australian Accounting Standards - Offsetting Financial Assets and Financial Liabilities.
-AASB 2012-3 adds application guidance to AASB 132 Financial Instruments: Presentation to address inconsistencies identified in applying some of the offsetting criteria of AASB 132, including clarifying the meaning of "currently has a legally enforceable right of set-off" and that some gross settlement systems may be considered equivalent to net settlement.
-1 January 2014 These amendments will be generally applicable to the Consolidated Entity and will impact on the presentation of financial instruments held by the Consolidated Entity.
+Reference Title Summary Application date of standard Impact on Consolidated Entity financial result Application date for company Amendments to Australian Accounting Standards - Offsetting Financial Assets and Financial Liabilities AASB 2012-3 adds application guidance to AASB 132 Financial Instruments: Presentation to address inconsistencies identified in applying some of the offsetting criteria of AASB 132, including clarifying the meaning of "currently has a legally enforceable right of set-off" and that some gross settlement systems may be considered equivalent to net settlement.
+Applicable for annual reporting periods beginning on or after 1 January 2014.
+Early adoption is permitted.
+2014 These amendments will be generally applicable to the Consolidated Entity and will impact on the presentation of financial instruments held by the Consolidated Entity.
 The Consolidated Entity has not elected for early adoption of this Standard.
-1 January 2015
+31 December 2014